rcolest/TigerTix/README.md

 If you want to run regression tests instead of starting the program, use "npm test" instead of "npm start" in Step 4.

 This software runs using Node.js to operate the backend systems, and React to operate the frontend systems.
 An SQL database is used to store user authentication and ticket market information.
-Express is used as a router system to connect frotnend requests to the backend.
+Express is used as a router system to connect frontend requests from the user to the backend.
 An LLM model chatbot using Ollama accepts input from the frontend and uses its own Express router connections into the backend.